vivyir/lighttpd-cgi-example/README.md

 ## Running without compiling
-There exists a precompiled binary so you can check it without needing to compiled, just run with:
+There exists a precompiled binary so you can check it without needing to compile the rust program, just run with:

 ```
 lighttpd -Df ./lighttpd.conf